ideal-lab5/idn-acuity-index-substrate/doc/launch-announcement.md

 # Hybrid Indexer Project Announcement

 Hybrid is a Rust software library for indexing events in Substrate blockchains.
-It stores the bare minimum in its database to identify events containing certain parameters, e.g. `AccountId`, and should be used in tandem with a light client or full node to actually retreive event contents.
+It stores the bare minimum in its database to identify events containing certain parameters, e.g. `AccountId`, and should be used in tandem with a light client or full node to actually retrieve event contents.
 This is why it is called "Hybrid".

 Hybrid can either be used in a decentralized or centralized manner: